 The client instructs us what the purpose of the valuation is, this forms the basis for the valuation.
 The purpose influence the method and the process that we will follow to do a professional valuation and submit to the client a professional valuation report.

-The methodologies and procedures used by us for the intended uses for farms are the classics; the sales comparison approach, cost approach and the income capitalization approach, used worldwide and we ensure that we stay in touch with the local developments and developments in all prominent countries in the world.
+The methodologies and procedures used by us for the intended uses are the classics; the sales comparison approach, cost approach and the income capitalization approach, used worldwide and we ensure that we stay in touch with the local developments and developments in all prominent countries in the world.

 WHEN IS A PROFESSIONAL VALUATION NEEDED BY A FARM OWNER ?